StatBiomed/TemporalVAE/Fig2_TemproalVAE_against_benchmark_methods/preprocess_data_fromPsupertimeManuscript.md

-## The code pre-processes the dataset used in Fig2
+## The code is used for pre-processing three small dataset mentioned in Fig2.

 ## Acinar dataset
 Directly downloaded through the R-package of Psupertime.